Technological evolution: History of technological evolution

 The second technological stage was the creation of the machine.
 A machine (a powered machine to be more precise) is a tool that substitutes part of or all of the element of human physical effort, requiring only the control of its functions.
 Machines became widespread with the industrial revolution, though windmills, a type of machine, are much older.

 Examples of this include cars, trains, computers, and lights.
 Machines allow humans to tremendously exceed the limitations of their bodies.
 Putting a machine on the farm, a tractor, increased food productivity at least tenfold over the technology of the plow and the horse.

 The third, and final stage of technological evolution is the automation.
 The automation is a machine that removes the element of human control with an automatic algorithm.
 Examples of machines that exhibit this characteristic are digital watches, automatic telephone switches, pacemakers, and computer programs.

-It is crucial to understand that the three stages outline the introduction of the fundamental types of technology, and so all three continue to be widely used today.
+Each of these three stages outline the introduction and development of the fundamental types of technology, and all three continue to be widely used today.
 A spear, a plow, a pen, a knife, a glove, and an optical microscope are all examples of tools.